 - The surfacing underneath your playground

 - The types of features your playground contains

 7. How can I reduce injuries and limit my liability as a public playground owner?

 Liability can be a scary topic, especially if you own or operate a public playground.
-The good news is that there are many ways to prevent injuries and limit your liability on the playground:
+But, the good news is that there are many ways to prevent injuries and limit your liability on the playground:

 - Choose Safe Playground Surfacing – Many playgrounds feature grass or wood mulch surfacing, but these unsafe options don’t provide proper impact absorption in the case of a fall.
 Check out the pros and cons of each surface and opt for a safer choice for your playground.

 - Get Regular Playground Inspections – Having your playground inspected regularly is the best way to prevent injuries and limit your liability in the case of an accident.
-Don’t have the time or budget for formal inspections?
+But what if you don’t have the time or budget for formal inspections?
 Our Park Protector playground inspection software allows you to do it yourself, guided by the expertise of our certified inspectors.

 - Update Your Outdated Playground – Many older playgrounds feature unsafe materials like metal slides.
-Give your playground a facelift with Playground Guardian’s RENEW.
+So, give your playground a facelift with Playground Guardian’s RENEW!